docarora26/GM-Assignment/README.md

 It consists of following files

-data/nlu.yml contains training examples for the NLU model data/stories.yml contains training stories for the Core model actions.py contains the implementation of a custom FormAction config.yml contains the model configuration domain.yml contains the domain of the assistant
+data/nlu.yml contains training examples for the NLU model

+data/stories.yml contains training stories for the Core model

+actions.py contains the implementation of a custom FormAction

+config.yml contains the model configuration

+domain.yml contains the domain of the assistant

+endpoints.yml contains the webhook configuration for the custom actions

 # How to use
 It can run on local host or connected with rasa-x or other channels like facebook, telegram or any website You can test the example using the following steps: